Generosity is considered a good thing. Milking generosity is not. Yet some characters do it anyway.

 - The episode "Kill Gil, Vols.
 I and II" has hardcore Straw Loser Gil Gunderson staying in the Simpsons' home and mooching off them to the point of rage for almost a whole year after one act of kindness to Lisa got him fired from his work on Christmas Eve and Marge offered him to stay the night with them.

 - Both of Garfield's animated shows at least once utilize a similar plot where Garfield befriends a mouse in his home, explaining he doesn't chase them.
 The mouse near immediately invites all of his friends to take over the place and rob it clean of food.
 This is obviously a sore spot for Garfield who decides to take action following this.

-- Wendy in Gravity Falls's episode Boss Mabel.
-Mabel as boss decides to be more permissive to Wendy by letting her hang out more often with her friends, Wendy starts to let her friends destroy the gift shop with their dangerous games (and even hit a kid on the head with a dissected head.
-When Mabel ask politely to Wendy to return to work and clean the mess, she tells her she's starting to act like Stan and Mabel to avoid the comparation gives Wendy a full payed day off, leaving Mabel doing her job.
+- Wendy in Gravity Falls' episode Boss Mabel.
+Mabel, as acting boss, decides to be more permissive to Wendy by letting her hang out more often with her friends.
+When Wendy and her friends destroy the gift shop with their dangerous games (even hitting a kid with a severed head), Mabel politely asks Wendy to return to work and clean the mess.
+Wendy instead guilt-trips Mabel by telling her she's starting to act like Stan and Mabel, horrified at the comparison, gives Wendy a day off with full pay, leaving Mabel to do her job as well.
 This is one of Wendy's most Jerkass moments ever.